CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 5.Ti=Conditions of the Company’s Obligations at Closing

-5.0.Sec=The obligations of the Company to sell Shares to the Purchasers at the Initial Closing [or any subsequent Closing] are subject to the fulfillment, on or before the Closing, of each of the following conditions, unless otherwise waived:
+5.0.Sec=The obligations of the Company to sell Shares to the Purchasers at the Initial Closing {5.0.Var1} are subject to the fulfillment, on or before the Closing, of each of the following conditions, unless otherwise waived:

+5.0.Var1=or any subsequent Closing

 5.1.Ti=Representations and Warranties